 Using anxiety therapy that is directly tailored toward the source of fear and worry could help with managing anxiety disorders.

 In particular, cognitive behavioral therapy may be effective at teaching positive ways of handling and reacting to fear or anxiety-inducing situations.
 This therapy can help with identifying and reducing thoughts that only appear to compound the effects of an anxiety disorder.

 A person living with an anxiety disorder may also benefit from sharing their anxiety challenges and triumphs with others similarly affected in a support group.
 These groups may also offer useful pointers to members about certain anxiety-management strategies that worked for other members.

-If you’re set to talk through your anxiety, these individual therapy and anonymous support group sessions can provide convenient online access to treatment from the comfort of your home.
+If you’re set to talk through your anxiety, our mental health online services can provide convenient access to treatment from the comfort of your home.

 Anxiety can be a lot to deal with — from the trembling and shakes, to the rude interruption of your daily life.